-- Objective: Provide fee reductions in support of 350 affordable housing units during the planning period. - ❖ Timeframe: Pursue new funding sources in 2024 and annually thereafter. - Responsible Department: Economic Development, Housing and Communications Department (Housing Division).
+- Timeframe: Pursue new funding sources in 2024 and annually thereafter to offset fee reductions.
+Defer all Citycontrolled fees for affordable housing units starting on January 1, 2024, through the end of the planning period. - Responsible Department: Economic Development, Housing and Communications Department (Housing Division).